Multiparticle singlet states cannot be maximally entangled for the bipartitions: Introduction

 It is a natural question to ask whether these two research lines are connected, in the sense that one can find $k$-uniform states or even AME states which belong the the invariant subspace of singlet states.
 This question was first studied in Ref.~\cite{grassl-njp} where it has been shown that for four particles and arbitrary dimensions no AME singlet state can be found.
 Using methods from quantum gravity it was shown recently in Ref.~\cite{sahlmann} that for six qubits the singlet states cannot be AME.
 Combined with known results on the non-existence of AME states, this shows that multi-qubit singlet states cannot be AME (see also \cite{fabian-phd}).

 In this paper we prove that the space of pure multiparticle singlet states of any particle number and any dimension does not contain states which are two-uniform.
 Consequently, there are no AME states in this subspace for four or more particles of any dimension.
 From the viewpoint of quantum information processing this may be interpreted as showing that no code words of the usual quantum codes are within the singlet subspace, or that quantum code words cannot be immune against collective decoherence.
 Our proof technique seems conceptually simpler than previous approaches \cite{grassl-njp, sahlmann}.
-In the following, in order to be understandable for different communities, we formulate our approach self-contained and in rigorous mathematical terms; this has been suggested to be the appropriate language for science already some time ago \cite{galileo}.
+In order to be understandable for the different communities, we formulate in the following our approach self-contained and in mathematical terms.